mspreij/mikron/README.md

 # Mikron wiki

 This is a simple, php/sqlite-based wiki, with very little configuration, intended for small, simple wiki usage.
-It is very much under development, has a 50+ item todo list, and requires some dependency stuffs, still.
+It is very much ~~under development~~ not done yet, has a 50+ item todo list, and requires some dependency stuffs, still.

 ### Requirements